-Fine prints, pure fabrics, beautiful colours, and immense hard work, I guess this completely describes the textile culture of Rajasthan.
+Fine prints, pure fabrics, beautiful colors, and immense hard work, I guess this completely describes the textile culture of Rajasthan.
 Rajasthan, the land of royal forts, palaces, and rich cultural heritage, is famous for its hand block prints.
-The colourful and intricate designs of Rajasthani block prints have captured the imagination of people from all over the world.
+The colorful and intricate designs of Rajasthani block prints have captured the imagination of people from all over the world.
 The art of block printing has been practiced in Rajasthan for centuries, and it continues to thrive today, providing employment to countless artisans and sustaining a rich tradition of art and craft.
 It is an outstanding state of India with its different shades of culture, art and history folded together.
 The particular art we are talking about is hand block printing.
-This art has been flourishing in this state from the 12th century.
+This art has been flourishing in this state since the 12th century.
 Since the kings of that era gave this art a royal patronage this art has been happily passed on to generations of artisans.
 For now tons of this printed fabric is exported every year from Rajasthan across the world.

 The beginning of this rich art is basically marked by the Chippa community of Bagru village who later with time, shifted to Sanganer.
-Owing to this, the block printing is now segregated into two categories, the Bagru print, and the Sanganeri print.
-In the Bagru style block printing, the traditional plant-based dyes are developed and used whereas in Sanganeri style, the colors are mixed with AZO-free pigment dyes.
+Owing to this, block printing is now segregated into two categories, the Bagru print, and the Sanganeri print.
+In the Bagru style block printing, the traditional plant-based dyes are developed and used whereas in the Sanganeri style, the colors are mixed with AZO-free pigment dyes.

 An old Technique of Printing – Hand Block Printing